 A baby’s sleep habits are always changing, but many parents find themselves surprised when their once-deep sleepers grow into babies who wake at the sound of a light breeze.
 It’s a pretty common evolution, even if it doesn’t feel like progress the way Baby’s other types of growth do.
 But what causes the change?

-She has her days and nights mixed up
+They have their days and nights mixed up

-Baby is growing more and more curious about the world every day, and since there’s so much out there to see, why would she want to sleep through it?
+Baby is growing more and more curious about the world every day, and since there’s so much out there to see, why would they want to sleep through it?
 If Baby has grown restless because of a brand new case of FOMO (fear of missing out), there’s only so much you can do about it.
 But even if you can’t change the world around Baby, blackout curtains and a white noise machine can help to drown it out, at least for the length of nap time, until Baby is rested up and ready to explore again!

 Sources